How to Paint a Ceiling, Toronto Painter''s DIY Guide

 • Spackling, putty knife, sanding sponge for ceiling repairs.

 The single best $30 you'll spend: A pole sander with 120-grit screens.
-Sanding popcorn smudges, old roller texture, and patch repairs from the floor instead of from a ladder cuts your prep time in half and saves your shoulders.
+Sanding patch repairs and old roller texture from the floor instead of from a ladder cuts your prep time in half and saves your shoulders.

-Room prepared for painting with drop cloths, tape, and supplies
+Room prepared for painting with canvas drop cloths, painter's tape on the wall-ceiling line, and a tray of white ceiling paint

 How do you prep a ceiling before painting?